glouppe/info8006-introduction-to-ai/lecture7.md

 # Intelligence?

-What we covered so far:
+What we cover in this course:
 - Search algorithms, using a state space specified by domain knowledge.
-- Constraint satisfaction problems, by exploiting a known structure of the states.
+- (Constraint satisfaction problems, by exploiting a known structure of the states.)
-- Logical inference, using well-specified facts and inference rules.
+- (Logical inference, using well-specified facts and inference rules.)
 - Adversarial search, for known and fully observable games.
 - Reasoning about uncertain knowledge, as represented using domain-motivated probabilistic models.
 - Taking optimal decisions, under uncertainty and possibly under partial observation.